Cooler, Greener, Wilder Grants

 Enhance public amenity and natural character to provide community benefit in areas of high pedestrian usage, through creation of Quality Public Green Spaces (QGPS).

 Further outcomes may include community health and wellbeing; connection with nature; stronger communities; access for all; neighbourhood character; resilient communities.
-Please also include reference to any community events that are part of your project.

 Support projects that lead industry best practice through innovation.